The Merton

 The Merton (泓都) is a high-rise development located in Kennedy Town supplying 1,182 units in total, Hong Kong.
 The complex consists of three towers.
 The Merton 1 rises 59 floors and 197 m, and stands as the 60th-tallest building in territory.
 The Merton 2 and The Merton 3 rise 51 floors and 180 m, and stand as the 100th-tallest buildings in the territory; the two structures are tied in rank with the Sham Wan Towers and Liberté 5 and 6.
-The entire complex, composed almost entirely of residential units, was designed by architectural firm Ronald Lu & Partners and developed by New World Development.
+The complex, composed entirely of residential units, was designed by architectural firm Ronald Lu & Partners and developed by New World Development.
 Construction began in 1998 and completed in 2005.

 The complex has a club house in each of the three towers, comprising a swimming pool, gymnasium, yoga and aerobics rooms, reading room, indoor kids playing area, steam room, and sauna.